freneticmonkey/migrate/README.md

 ## REST API

 Migrate can also run as a REST API service which allows for schema management via a REST API.
 For more info see the [REST API](doc/RESTAPI.md) docs.

+# Version 0.1.0
+- Added Namespace support
+  Namespaces are intended to support deploying multiple projects to the same database.
+Config has been modified to separate Git options from Schema options.
+Namespace configuration has also been moved into Schema.
+Namespace paths are used to define subfolders containing the schema YAML.